KMKfw/kmk_firmware/docs/en/Getting_Started.md

   for your Operating System.
 Don't forget to add it to your PATH, test by running `mpy-cross` from a shell (Powershell, Bash, Fish, etc).
 Once that's set up, run either `make compile` (if you have `make`) or `python util/compile.py`to generate the `.mpy` versions of KMK files.
 Then copy the whole compiled `kmk/` directory to your keyboard.

 There are even more compile and copy make targets.
-Poweruser can compile KMK and additional libs, and then load the bytecode and keyboard code onto a keyboard in one go:
+Power user can compile KMK and additional libraries, and then load the bytecode and keyboard code onto a keyboard in one go:
 ```sh
 make compile copy-compiled copy-board MPY_SOURCES='kmk/ lib/' BOARD='boards/someboard' MOUNTPOINT='/media/user/someboard'